 Harris County District Courts have a drug court program known as STAR, or Success Through Addiction Recovery.
 STAR courts have four dockets which serve more than 140 drug defendants yearly.

 As Harris County courts put it, the STAR program is:

 "...more cost effective than traditional incarcerations by reducing recidivism (a return to criminal behavior).
 Further, Drug Courts save money by preventing future arrests and incarcerations."

 Many people face meth charges since meth arrests are rising.
 Across Texas and nationwide, meth arrests occur on a regular basis.

-In December 2016, 15 persons were arrested after an investigation into a Central Texas meth distribution ring centered in Waco.
+In December 2016, 15 people were arrested after an investigation into a central Texas meth distribution ring centered in Waco.
 Earlier that year, 11 women were indicted in a meth bust in Dallas.
 Also, in summer of 2016, the Texas Department of Public Safety arrested 15 gang members in Austin in a meth bust.

-In January 2017, three persons were arrested and charged in Galveston County after a meth investigation into manufacturing and delivering a controlled substance.
-And in April 2017, two women in Henderson County were arrested in a meth bust.
+In January 2017, three people were arrested and charged in Galveston County after a meth investigation into manufacturing and delivering a controlled substance.
+And, in April 2017, two women in Henderson County were arrested in a meth bust.